|April 23rd, 2020|

 Be it memberships or subscriptions, autopay, auto-renewal and recurring payments turn easy for the businesses and customers with electronic checks.
 On that note, businesses that have membership or subscription-based model can reap significant profits with eChecks.

 Businesses can sell a product and take payments monthly or yearly.
 For efficient sales, this is a reliable way, which is in trend since years.

 As there’s no middleman involved to process the payments, interchange fees can be avoided and money can be saved.
 Businesses that process hundred or thousands of dollars can save a huge amount of money through eChecks.

 5. What type of security is used with eChecks?

 Words are not needed to clarify how eChecks are better than paper checks in terms of security.
 The main security elements of eCheck transactions are:

 A business has to work with a payment processor and a financial institution to accept these checks.
 Depending on the manner electronic checks are accepted, needed hardware and software are decided.

-7. Is it worthy to integrate eChecks into business payment options?
+7. Is it worth integrating eChecks into business payment options?

 Absolutely!
-The more payment options are provided to the client the more are their chances of approaching the business and spend on it.
+The more payment options are provided to the client the more are their chances of approaching the business and spending on it.
 This way, revenue grows naturally.